logicielsjpb/solidus_google_merchant/README.markdown

 2. Set preferences in spree admin panel (/admin/google_merchant_settings) for the feed title, public domain, feed description, ftp login and password.
 FTP login is not required - you may schedule upload from the public directory.

-3. Issue the command 'rake spree_google_merchant:generate_and_transfer' to generate feed.
+3. Issue the command 'rake solidus_google_merchant:generate_and_transfer' to generate feed.
 Verify feed exists (YOUR_APP_ROOT/public/google_merchant.xml).

 ADVANCED CONFIGURATION